Gift and Federal Estate Taxes FAQ

 However, if you can give away several $14,000 gifts every year, you can substantially reduce your estate.
 For example, if you give away $14,000 to each of your 30 relatives each year for the 5 years before you die, you will have reduced your estate by a whopping $2,100,000.

 However, there are some gifts that are completely exempt from the federal gift and estate taxes.
 For example, if you are married and your spouse is a U.S. citizen, you are free to give an unlimited amount of property each year, all free from the gift tax.
 In addition, you are allowed to give substantially to tax-exempt charities.
 The same is true if the gift is in the form of paying tuition (not room and board or other expenses related to schooling) or someone's medical bills.

 Are there any states that have their own estate taxes?

 Yes.
 In addition to the federal estate tax, there are some situations in which a state will impose an estate tax even if your estate is not large enough to be taxed by the federal government.

 State Estate Taxes -- Up until recently, states did not normally impose their own estate taxes.
-Instead, the states used to take part of the federally imposed estate taxes.
-However, states are no longer permitted to get a share of federal estate taxes, so some states have taken it upon themselves to impose their own estate taxes.
-It sometimes happens that some state laws impose estate taxes on estates that are not large enough to have the federal estate tax imposed.
+Instead, the states used to take part of the federally imposed taxes.
+However, states are no longer permitted to get a share of federal estate taxes, so some states have taken it upon themselves to impose their own.
+It sometimes happens that some state laws impose estate taxes on estates that are not large enough to have the federal tax imposed.

 State Inheritance Taxes -- There are other states that impose an inheritance tax instead of an estate tax.
 A state inheritance tax is imposed on a deceased persons' property that is left to people.
 The rate of the tax depends on the relation of the deceased person to the person that inherits the property.
 For example, the rate of inheritance tax on property left to surviving spouses is generally very low, or nothing at all.